Medical home: Scientific evidence

+For older people with frailty, PCMH could improve health-related quality of life, mental health, self-management, reduce hospital admissions.

 International comparisons

-In a study of 10 countries, the authors wrote that in most of the countries "health promotion is usually separate from acute care, so the notion[] of a... medical home as conceptualized in the United States... does not exist."
+In a study of 10 countries, the authors wrote that in most of the countries "health promotion is usually separate from acute care, so the notion of a... medical home as conceptualized in the United States... does not exist."
 Nevertheless, the seven-country study of Schoen et al. found that the prevalence of medical homes was highest in New Zealand (61%) and lowest in Germany (45%).

 Controversy

 Comparison with "gatekeeper" models

 Some suggest that the medical home mimics the managed care "gatekeeper" models historically employed by HMOs; however, there are important distinctions between care coordination in the medical home and the "gatekeeper" model.
 In the medical home, the patient has open access to see whatever physician they choose.
 No referral or permission is required.
 The personal physician of choice, who has comprehensive knowledge of the patient's medical conditions, facilitates and provides information to subspecialists involved in the care of the patient.
 The gatekeeper model placed more financial risk on the physicians resulting in rewards for less care.
 The medical home puts emphasis on medical management rewarding quality patient-centered care.